 WHY MONITOR SEA OTTER ACTIVITY?

-Sea Otter Savvy, US Fish and Wildlife Service, California Department of Fish and Wildlife, Monterey Bay Aquarium and Friends of the Sea Otter invite you to join efforts to monitor sea otter behavior and activity at selected locations on the central California coast.
+Sea Otter Savvy invites you to join efforts to monitor sea otter behavior and activity at selected locations on the central California coast.

 Research is an important component of the Sea Otter Savvy program.
 Our goal is to assess and mitigate the effect of marine recreation activities on sea otters.
 In order to better understand the effects of human-caused disturbance as well as assess the efficacy of program measures, we are monitoring sea otter behavior in designated study areas while simultaneously monitoring the proximity of water craft and other potential sources of disturbance.
-Our Citizen Science Team collects data that will be analyzed, published, and used to informed agencies tasked with protecting sea otters in California.
+Our Community Science Team collects data that will be analyzed, published, and used to informed agencies tasked with protecting sea otters in California.

 Volunteers are needed to help observe sea otters, and record data on behavior, presence of disturbance stimuli and other information.

 COMMUNITY SCIENTISTS—WHAT YOU’LL DO

-Citizen science team members work in pairs to complete scan “sessions” within designated areas.
+Community science team members work in pairs to complete scan “sessions” within designated areas.
 During each 2-hour scan session, observers will scan a defined area every 15 minutes using binoculars or spotting scope and record data for each otter within that area.
 Data will include sea otter behavior, group size, proximity and type of water craft, and certain environmental factors.
 Between scans observers engage with the public, providing information about the research they are conducting, sea otter natural history and conservation, and responsible wildlife viewing.
 Volunteers in San Luis Obispo county may also participate in weekly counts of sea otters in Morro Harbor.
 Full training is provided to all new team members.